jainChetan81/Spotify-Clone/README.md

 ## Lessons Learned

 -   I started this project to learn about Nextjs 12 features which are its middleware function and backend technology
--   Nextjs Server Side generation is used for reauthenticating whethere user is logged in or not
+-   Nextjs Server Side generation is used for reauthenticating whether user is logged in or not

 ## Contributing